 NEWS

-Freshmen, transfer enrollment up for third year
+Freshmen, transfer numbers increase for third straight year

 | Author: Eric Baerren | Media Contact: Aaron Mills